jamais-vu/react-tutorial-challenges/README.md

     );
   }

-  //... other Board methods
+  // ...other Board methods
 }
 ```

-> 6. When no one wins, display a message about the result being a draw.
+### 6. When no one wins, display a message about the result being a draw.

 In the `calculateWinner` function, if there's no winner, it checks whether
 there are empty squares left.
 If there are no more empty squares, it's